vivek-cloud001/ON-VIVEK-TERRAFORM/README.md

-# ON-VIVEK-TERRAFORM
+# AWS_THREE_TIER-TERRAFORM
-This is the terraform repository
+This is the aws three tier terraform repository